Social Processes: Self-Supervised Meta-Learning over Conversational Groups for Forecasting Nonverbal Social Cues: Discussion

+\paragraph{Cross-Discipline Impact and Ethical Considerations.} While our work here is an \textit{upstream} methodological contribution, the focus on human behavior entails ethical considerations for downstream applications.
+One such application involves assisting social scientists in developing predictive hypotheses for specific behaviors by examining model predictions.
+In these cases, such hypotheses must be verified in subsequent controlled experiments.
+With the continued targeted development of techniques for recording social behavior in the wild \cite{raman2020modular}, evaluating forecasting models in varied interaction settings would also provide further insight.
+Another application involves helping conversational agents achieve smoother interactions.
+Here researchers should be careful that the ability to forecast does not result in nefarious manipulation of user behavior.

-\begin{ack} This research was partially funded by the Netherlands Organization for Scientific Research (NWO) under the MINGLE project number 639.022.606.
-Chirag would like to thank Amelia Villegas-Morcillo for her input and the numerous discussions, and Tiffany Matej Hrkalovic and Bernd Dudzik for their feedback on the manuscript. \end{ack} { }
+\textbf{Acknowledgements.} This research was partially funded by the Netherlands Organization for Scientific Research (NWO) under the MINGLE project number 639.022.606.
+Chirag would like to thank Amelia Villegas-Morcillo for her input and the innumerable discussions, and Tiffany Matej Hrkalovic for feedback on parts of the manuscript.